bredelings/BAli-Phy/PLAN.md

 3. `reg_heap::expression_at()` remains as a compatibility accessor over `closure::legacy_exp()`.
-It is no longer in evaluator loops, and the simple `context_ref` and assertion/check call sites have been removed.
-Remaining live uses are graph-register comparison/debug code, graph display naming, and the accessor itself.
+It is no longer in evaluator loops, and the simple `context_ref`, assertion/check, and graph-register comparison call sites have been removed.
+The remaining live use is graph display naming; other mentions are comments and the compatibility accessor itself.

 4. `closure::legacy_exp()` and `Runtime::to_expression_ref()` remain necessary
    adapters.
 Long term they should be used at parser/model-generation/display